 - Panama hat – I put this here because if it’s not packable, you’ll have to wear it on the plane.

-- A backpack – This Mexican-made one by Manos Zopotecas is perfect for travel.
+- A backpack – This Mexican-made one by Manos Zapotecas is perfect for travel.

 - Purifying water bottle – Tulum’s water is absolutely not safe to drink.
 On the other hand, it doesn’t have recycling or even a good waste management system, so buying plastic water bottle and throwing them away is not a great solution.
-So get yourself a reusable purifying water bottle!
+The one I recommend kept us stomach bug-free throughout our five weeks in India.
+It works.

 - Phone and phone charger